Ladysnake/Ladysnake.github.io/wiki/requiem/mortician.md

 By default, Morticians won't attack but once provoked they will **remove souls** from mobs and **curse the player** with [**Penance**](effects#penance) in order to defend themselves.

-If you manage to kill a Mortician it will always drop a **Soul Vessel**.
+If you manage to kill a Mortician, it will always drop a **Soul Vessel**.

 ![Fighting Mortician](img/FightingMortician.png)